 Babai observes that $K_4 - e$ and $K{3,5}$ are not no lonely color and $K{5,17}$ is not one popular color, hence they cannot be subgraphs of minimal and semiminimal Cayley graphs, respectively.
-Later using these ideas Spencer [32] shows that for every $g \geq 3$ there exists a finite graph G of girth g that is not a subgraph of any (semi)minimal Cayley graph.
+Later using these ideas Spencer [31] shows that for every $g \ge 3$ there exists a finite graph G of girth g that is not a subgraph of any (semi)minimal Cayley graph.
 In [3, Conjecture 3.5] Babai puts forward the following:

-Question 1.3.
-Is there a finite constant c such that any one popular color graph (no lonely color graph) has chromatic number at most c?
+Conjecture 1.3.
+There is a constant c such that any one popular color graph (no lonely color graph) has chromatic number at most c.

-Note that a positive answer to Question 1.3 would imply that (semi)minimal Cayley graphs have bounded chromatic number, and hence would disprove the more recent Conjecture 1.2 and give a positive answer to Question 1.1.
+Note that Conjecture 1.3 in particular implies that (semi)minimal Cayley graphs have bounded chromatic number and hence would disprove the more recent Conjecture 1.2 and give a positive answer to Question 1.1.